ShukujiNeel13/shukuji/README.md

-Prototype in python for a basic backend service
+Prototype in python for a basic microservice

 Based on Flask
 Currently uses SQLite as the database